Smurph123452zq/Smurph123452zq/Campaign Notes/Chapter 1/Session 4 Heart of the Garden.md

 # Session 4: Heart of the Garden

 ## Current Situation
 The party has just routed the spiderdragon before it could reach the innermost shrine.
 Molten energy still bleeds from the walls and the heroes now stand at the threshold of the shrine's corrupted heart.
+Silent **[[Restless Khenra]]** line the path—skeletal warriors of the Eclipse Wars whose bones were laid to rest beneath the garden.
 Rumors point to the Heartstone here fueling troubles across [[Magda]].

 ## Session Goals
 - Navigate the remaining passages leading to the heart chamber.
 - Overcome lingering guardians or traps protecting the molten altar.
 - Decide how to handle the desecrated Heartstone and gather clues for future adventures.

+### The Silent Guardians
+- Four pairs of [[Restless Khenra]] stand motionless among the bone-plants.
+Their cracked armor bears lunar symbols now marred by heat.
+- The skeletons awaken whenever the molten energy surges from deeper within the shrine.
+They are confused more than hostile.
+- Speaking respectfully in Khenra or offering a prayer to [[Nerrath]] allows a DC 11 Persuasion check to learn fragments of the garden's history.
+- Clues hint that the Heartstone’s corruption seeped in only recently—perhaps after a ritual by [[Ashqua]]'s cult or meddling from the [[Unwritten]].

 ## Phase 1: Aftermath & Preparation
 - Offer a short rest so characters can collect remains from the spiderdragon and mend wounds.
 - Searching the lair reveals clues: molten ichor flowing toward a narrow crack and faint chanting echoing below.
 - **Skill checks:** DC 12 Survival or Investigation to discover a hidden passage leading deeper.
+- The Khenra remain still unless provoked.
+Attempting peaceful contact or a DC 11 Religion or Persuasion check may reveal their plea to cleanse the shrine; hostility triggers combat with two pairs of Restless Khenra.

 ## Phase 2: Descent Toward the Heart
 - **Crumbling Tunnels:** The path is unstable with fissures leaking molten fluid.
 DC 13 Dexterity (Acrobatics) or Strength (Athletics) check to avoid slipping into pits (1d6 fire damage on a failure).